Particular/docs.particular.net/samples/bridge/index.md

  - nservicebus/bridge
 ---

-These samples show how to bridge transports with `NServiceBus.Transport.Bridge`
+These samples show how to bridge transports with the `NServiceBus.Transport.Bridge` component.